SD-2023-CS10/Project-Version-0/crawler/README.md

 2. `index.php` is then launched, showing the user the Network Inventory Tool's homepage.
 The left panel contains various buttons with functionality, including a `RUN SCAN` button.

 3. Clicking this button triggers the helper script, `runScan.php`, which is configured to run relavent commands for data collection and connection.
 The script runs the `dependency-checks.php` file located in `/crawler`, and subsequently also runs `crawl-device.py` autonomously.
+(Note: `RUN SCAN` takes a substantial amount of time--in the realm of over five minutes for around five devices on a network.
+You can see the program running with the loading wheel in your internet browser tab.)

 *In theory,* clients using the Network Inventory Tool should only have to interact with the user-interface, rather than running the crawler script itself with `python3 crawl-device.py`.